Marty Maneck on the bagpipes leads the procession through the woods. This celebration is partly tradition and partly very new. |

 The oak woods and prairies of the American Midwest are fire-dependent natural communities.
 Thousands of species are declining and going locally extinct because, in the absence of controlled burns, invasive trees and shrubs shade out the understory.
 Ecosystem extinction is like what would happen if after 182 days of darkening, the sun just kept shutting down.
 Ecosystem recovery after brush clearing is like spring.
 At the bonfire, we celebrate "the return of the sun" in two senses.

 For five million years, the lightning-lit fires that swept the prairies and oak woodlands followed rhythms somewhat like the seasons.
-Vegetation would burn off, grow back, and burn again.
-When the “Native Americans” here arrived from Asia, following the retreat of our most recent glacier, those new Americans started burning the landscape, as people did over much of the temperate world.
-Thus our major ecosystems evolved with fire for millions of years (and, as tweaked by people, for the last few millennia).
+Dry vegetation would burn off, grow back, and burn again.
+When the “Native Americans” arrived here from Asia, following the retreat of our most recent glacier, those new Americans started burning the landscape, as people have done over much of the temperate world.
+Thus our major ecosystems evolved with fire for millions of years (and here, as tweaked by people, for the last few millennia).
 Without fire we lose the species, resources, and heritage of that long evolution.
+Loss of biodiversity is a tragedy on so many levels.
+Restoration reverses that loss.

-Somme Woods has celebrated this season with a bonfire every year since 1999.
+Somme Woods has celebrated this season with a bonfire annually since 1999.
 It started small.
 These days hundreds of neighbors show up.
-We don’t advertise beyond some Facebook posts and a banner by the entrance.
-People come by word of mouth.
+It's not advertised beyond some Facebook posts (not put up by us) and a banner by the entrance.
+People come mostly by word of mouth.
 They relax about it.

 After the procession and bagpiper, the pile is lit.
 People study it as a looming, dramatic curiosity.
 The initial billowing white "smoke" is mostly evaporating water.
 Over five or ten minutes the conflagration grows, and people move back, and then farther back.
 Every year we feel awe for its power.
 When the flames are going up thirty feet or more, they make a roar and a wind that shakes the nearby trees.
-It becomes a power of nature.
-Like an earthquake, lightning, hail, or a tornado.
+It becomes a power of nature - like an earthquake, lightning, hail, or a tornado.
 It humbles us.
-Going below the surface in religion or science humbles us.
+Going below the surface in religion or science can humble us.
 Feelings of peace and good will may be facilitated by that humbling power.

-After the fire peaks, generous people serve home-made spiced cider, hot chocolate, and baked morsels.
-We watch the aesthetics and physics of the fire, and talk, and think.
+After the fire peaks, generous volunteers serve home-made spiced cider, hot chocolate, and baked morsels.
+We talk and think.
 Some sing or play music.
-We all just talk about whatever people talk about.

 Parents let kids play.
 In these woods creative youngsters consistently discover a giant playground.
 Every year in different ways they mine the opportunities.
 Big old downed trees look festive as kids in their bright colors drape themselves over every limb.
 They make snow sculptures or turn over logs to check for creepy crawlies.
 Streams and ponds lure them.
 Parents supervise but treat them with holiday indulgence.